 To bring in members in the early days, do things that don’t scale until you build momentum.
 Ryan Hoover, the Founder of Product Hunt, started by hosting small group brunches to build their core.
-Once they had a foundation of community, members were each given three invites to bring new members into the community.
-Because members cared about the culture of the community, they only invited members they believed would add value.
+Once they had a foundation, members were each given three invites to bring new members into the community.
+Because members cared about the culture, they only invited members they believed would add value.
 The community has been thriving ever since.

 There are many options for promoting your community, whether it’s publishing content, running ads, press campaigns, influencer programs, or any of the other ways organizations do marketing in this world.

 Just remember that with community, it’s often better to start small and slow, and grow organically.

 - How do people discover your community?

 - How fast do you want your community to grow (signups per month)?

 - Where do your potential members spend time now?